AllenNeuralDynamics/aind-analysis-job-dispatch/README.md

 - **Parallel Workers**: Independent processing units that each handle a subset of the total jobs, enabling large-scale analysis.

+- **Distributed Parameters**: Analysis parameters to apply for each data asset.

 ## Installation and Setup

 This is a [Code Ocean](https://codeocean.allenneuraldynamics.org/capsule/9303168/tree) capsule.
 To use it:

 1. **Access the capsule** at the link above
 2. **Configure your query** using the app panel or by providing input files
+3. **Configure your analysis parameters** by providing the json parameters to apply to each asset
 3. **Run the capsule** to generate job input models
 4. **Use the output** with downstream analysis workflows